stenvala/dp/labs/lab1/README.md

 You need to modify only following classes in their corresponding folders:

-@dpSolver <- add your solver here with methods:
+dp.solvers.@poisson <- add your solver here with methods:
 - constructor
-- initLaplace(struct defining boundary conditions, struct defining domain properties)
+- solve(dpMesh object)
-- solveLaplace(dpMesh object)
+- getSolutionAtNodes()
-- getLaplaceSolutionAtNodes()
+- integrateEnergy(), this computes the dissipated power exactly based on the solution

-- laplaceIntegrateEnergy(), this computes the dissipated power exactly based on the solution
+dp.@meshPro <- this is inherited from dp.@mesh, don't modify dp.@mesh but modify this

-@dpMeshPro <- this is inherited from @dpMesh, don't modify @dpMesh but modify this You need to add some methods (and properties possibly) that consider at least basis functions and Jacobians.
+You need to add some methods (and properties possibly) that consider at least basis functions and Jacobians.
 This is up to you.
-Separate mesh related methods here and don't put those to @dpSolver.
+Separate mesh related methods here and don't put those to your solver.

 The mesh for the example geometry looks like this